 How to connect with a peer navigator through I’m Ready, Talk

-If you have questions about the I’m Ready research program, you can also chat with a peer navigator at any time without having to download the app or join I’m Ready.
+If you have questions about the I’m Ready program, you can also chat with a peer navigator at any time without having to download the app or join I’m Ready.

 - Choose an appointment type.

 Next, you’ll choose from different available appointment types, from a general Q & A chat, to support while you’re using an HIV self-test, or a follow-up discussion after you test.
 You can choose for your appointment to be text-based chat only or with voice or video chat.

 We have some short-notice appointments available for when you’re ready to test, but please note that I’m Ready, Talk is not an on-demand service and is not available 24/7.